 OFID’s Trade Finance Facility (TFF) targets transactions to facilitate import and export activities and to address working capital requirements in developing countries.
 The general principles guiding the Facility include developmental impact, South-South cooperation and additionality.
 TFF operations are available to governments, private entities, commercial banks, regional DFIs and any other institution active in an OFID partner country.
-OFID products include import-, export- and pre-export financing, warehouse receipt financing, SME trade support, working capital financing and unfunded risk participations.
+OFID products include import-, export- and pre-export financing, warehouse receipt financing, working capital financing and unfunded risk participation.
 Instruments include conventional loans as well as Sharia-compliant financing facilities.

-Activities in 2014
+Activities in 2015

-In terms of actual commitments, OFID approved an aggregate US$433.3m through the TFF in 2014, the bulk of it (US$302m) in nine transactions drawn from an existing global trade participation scheme with the International Islamic Trade Finance Corporation.
-These funds facilitated the import of petroleum products and agriculture inputs by partner beneficiary countries as well as exports of strategic agricultural crops.
+The remaining US$121m comprised five transactions drawn from an existing global trade participation scheme with the International Islamic Trade Finance Corporation.
+These funds facilitated the import of petroleum products and agriculture inputs by partner beneficiary countries as well as exports of strategic commodities.